andersource/andersource.github.io/_posts/2020-04-15-random-vs-balanced-splits.markdown

 {% endhighlight %}

-If you have any questions regarding its use or suggestions for improvement, [feel free to concat me](hi@andersource.dev).
+If you have any questions regarding its use or suggestions for improvement, [feel free to contact me](hi@andersource.dev).

 Happy splitting!